keithrbennett/rexe/README.md

 ### Simplifying the Rexe Invocation

-There are two main ways we can simplify the `rexe` command line:
+There are two main ways we can make the `rexe` command line even more concise:

 * by extracting configuration into the `REXE_OPTIONS` environment variable
 * by extracting low level and/or shared code into files that are loaded using `-l`,